SuperOfficeDocs/superoffice-docs/docs/en/automation/crmscript/netserver/ns-classes.md

 # Working with NS classes in CRMScript

 Use a CRMScript entity datatype when available; only use NetServer agents when a suitable CRMScript entity datatype does not exist.
 For example, when creating a new company, you should use the `Company` class instead of the `NSContactAgent` class.
-The `Company` class is a CRMScript datatype, and it is more efficient to use it directly.
+The `Company` class is a CRMScript datatype, and it is more efficient than NetServer when used directly.
 The same goes for the `Customer`, `Ticket` and `Message` classes.

 | Real World Object | CRMScript Entity | NetServer Entity   |
 |-------------------|------------------|--------------------|